IBM/aiops-pot/docs/Instana POT/MQ-ACE/overview.md

 ## Introduction

-This lab present's Instana value proposition in context of other IBM middleware .
-In this section, you will find guidance about configuring and using Instana with the following IBM middleware technologies:
+This Proof-of-Technology showcases Instana's value proposition in context to other IBM middleware products.
+In the following labs, you will find guidance about configuring and using Instana with the following IBM middleware technologies:

 - MQ
 - App Connect Enterprise (ACE)